$0 Nunavut Homeschool Quick-Start Checklist

 Understanding the DEA's legal authority helps you respond calmly if a member oversteps.

 A DEA can require your EPP to demonstrate how your curriculum addresses Nunavut educational outcomes and IQ principles.
-They can mandate the bi-annual meetings with the school principal and require portfolio submissions at those meetings.
-They can request the Minister to conduct an independent assessment of your child's progress if they have genuine concerns.
+The framework requires twice-yearly meetings with the school principal and portfolio evidence at those meetings.
+The Minister may require standardized-test results or an independent assessment of your child's progress.

 A DEA cannot dictate your daily schedule.
 They cannot force you to use public school textbooks if your chosen materials are equivalent or superior and listed in the approved EPP.
-They cannot deny an application without providing written reasons.
-They cannot refuse to process an application at all.
-If a DEA member tells you verbally that they "don't do homeschooling" or that there is no process, cite Section 21 of the Education Act directly and submit your notice in writing anyway.
+If a DEA member tells you verbally that they "don't do homeschooling" or that there is no process, cite Sections 21, 22, and 23 of the Education Act directly, submit your notice and EPP in writing, and ask the RSO or Department of Education to clarify the process.

-Because fewer than ten families in all of Nunavut are registered homeschoolers in any given year, some DEA members have genuinely never handled an application.
+Because fewer than ten students in all of Nunavut were registered homeschoolers in the 2023-2024 academic year, some DEA members have genuinely never handled an application.
 Their hesitation is often ignorance rather than bad faith.
 A clear, well-prepared EPP that anticipates their review criteria tends to move through the process much faster than an underprepared application followed by back-and-forth revisions.

 After Approval: The Ongoing Requirements